papsti/macpan-workshop/companion-materials.md

 |:----------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------|
 | Write out by hand the last four lines of an expanded SEIR model.<br><br>[Read](https://canmod.github.io/macpan2/articles/example_models#using-examples) the [SEIR model](https://github.com/canmod/macpan2/tree/main/inst/starter_models/seir) from the model library and test if you were correct. |

-TODO: Simulate dynamics with different approaches.

 ### Basics of Modifying Model Specifications

-The models in the model library are intended to provide a place to start, so let’s get started doing this.

 | <img src="images/exercise.svg" width="120" />                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                              |
 |:-----------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------|